-(g) Debt recovery
+h) Debt recovery

 - The Approved Provider reserves the right to take action to recover debts owing to the service.
 This can include the engagement of debt collectors to recover the monies owed. - Where a family owes any overdue fees to the service, the child's place may be suspended, until all outstanding monies are paid, or both parties agree to a payment plan.
-Fees not paid by the due date will be followed up as below:

-- 1. An initial letter stating fees are overdue will be sent 7 days after the fees due date, giving 10 working days for payment.
+Fees not paid by the due date will be followed up as below: - 1.
+An initial letter stating fees are overdue will be sent 7 days after the fees due date, giving 10 working days for payment.
 A late fee of will be added to the invoice. - 2.
-If payment is not received, families will be invited to attend a meeting with the Approved Provider discuss a payment plan. - 3.
+If payment is not received, families will be invited, by telephone, to attend a meeting with the Approved Provider discuss a payment plan. - 3.
 Failure to attend the meeting and continued non-payment for a period of 5 working days will result in a second and final letter notifying the family that unless payment is made within 5 working days, or a payment plan entered into, the child will be unable to attend the service. - 4.
 If a signed payment plan is not adhered to, a follow-up process will commence at point 2. - 5.
 The Approved Provider will reserve the right to employ the services of a debt collector and the family will be responsible for all fees associated with recovering the debt.

-(h) Late collection fee
+i) Late collection fee

-- The service operates Mon-Fri 6:30am-8:30am and 3pm-6pm and 7:00am-6:00pm for Vacation Care.
+- Charlie's OOSH operates Mon-Fri 3pm-6pm.
 Staff are unable to accept children in the service outside of these hours.
-Should children be present after the closing time, a late fee of \$ \$10 per 15 min increment will apply. - The hours and days of operation of the service will be displayed prominently within the service (Regulation 173). - In circumstances that are beyond the control of families, for example, trauma and traffic accidents, which may result in them arriving late to collect their child, the Nominated Supervisor will have discretion to decide if families will be charged the late fee. - Families who are continually late collecting their children, without a valid reason, may jeopardise their child's place at the service.
+Should children be present after the closing time, a late fee of \$10 per 10 min will apply. - The hours and days of operation of the service will be displayed prominently within the service (Regulation 173).

+- In circumstances that are beyond the control of families, for example, trauma and traffic accidents, which may result in them arriving late to collect their child, the Nominated Supervisor will have discretion to decide if families will be charged the late fee. - Families who are continually late collecting their children, without a valid reason, may jeopardise their child's place at the service.
 Should this be the case, the Supervisor will meet with the family to discuss this.

-(i) Methods of Payment
+j) Methods of Payment

 - Fees can be paid by: - ✓ Bank transfer from your bank account or credit card to the service's bank account.
-Details of the service's bank account are included on the invoice. - ✓ XPay our direct debit system - The service does not accept any cash payments. - Families will be given a minimum of fourteen days notice of any changes to the way in which fees are collected (Regulation 172).
+Details of the service's bank account are included on the invoice. - ✓ iPay our direct debit system - The service does not accept any cash payments. - Families will be given a minimum of fourteen days notice of any changes to the way in which fees are collected (Regulation 172).

-(j) Confidentiality
+k) Confidentiality